zrr1999/commit-message-formatter/README.md

 - `Copy Format`: Choose between `emoji-type` and `emoji`.
 - `Terminator`: Change the terminator of the commit type and message.
 - `Action`: Choose between `Copy to Clipboard`, `Paste into Editor` and `Copy and Paste`.
+- `OpenAI API Key`: API Key is used to authenticate with OpenAI API.
+- `OpenAI Base Path (Optional)`: Base Path is used to override base path with OpenAI API.
+- `Model`: Model is used to specify the model to use.
+- `Language`: LLM will use this language to generate content.

 ## Customize